Compare two cars

 Verdict

-Seat appears just a bit more reliable, although the difference is truly marginal.
+Audi appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers much better overall protection, which launches it ahead of the other contender.
-From there things take a different direction, with Seat offering somewhat better performance, just enough to call it quicker.
-It does come at a cost though, and that's the fuel consumption...
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the German car , on the other hand, consumps significantly less fuel, and that's a big plus.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Audi.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.